 Directors may elect to defer all or a part of their cash compensation under the Company's Deferred Compensation Plan for Non-Employee Directors.
 Under the plan, which has existed since 1982, such deferred amounts are credited with interest quarterly at the prime rate charged by Bank of America, N.A.
 Under the rules of the SEC, interest on deferred compensation is considered above-market only if the rate of interest exceeds 120% of the applicable federal long-term rate, which is the rate applying to debt instruments with a term of more than 9 years published monthly by the Internal Revenue Service.
-During fiscal 2008, the Bank of America prime rate ranged from 5% to 7.75%, while 120% of the applicable federal long-term rate ranged from 4.95% to 5.73%.
-The amount of the earnings on deferred compensation for each of these Directors that is considered above-market is set forth in footnote (4) to the Director Compensation table.
+During fiscal 2009, the Bank of America prime rate ranged from 3.25% to 5%, while 120% of the applicable federal long-term rate ranged from 3.5% to 5.22%.
+A. A. Busch, A. F. Golden and R. L. Stephenson currently participate in this deferral program.
+There were no above-market earnings on deferred compensation for each of these Directors in fiscal 2009.
 In the alternative, Directors may elect to have deferred fees converted into units equivalent to shares of Emerson common stock and their accounts credited with additional units representing dividend equivalents.
-All deferred fees are payable only in cash.
-A. A. Busch, D. C. Farrell, A. F. Golden and R. L. Stephenson currently participate in this deferral program.
+Regardless of the election, all deferred amounts are payable only in cash.

 For Directors who assumed office on or after June 4, 2002, the Company has eliminated its Continuing Compensation Plan for Non-Management Directors.
 Non-management Directors in office on that date who are not fully vested continue to vest in the plan.
-A non-management Director who assumed office prior to June 4, 2002, and who served as a Director for at least five years will, after the later of termination of service as a Director or age 72, receive for life a percentage of the annual \$30,000 cash retainer for non-management Directors in effect on

-June 4, 2002.
+A non-management Director who assumed office prior to June 4, 2002, and who served as a Director for at least five years will, after the later of termination of service as a Director or age 72, receive for life a percentage of the annual \$30,000 cash retainer for non-management Directors in effect on June 4, 2002.
 This percentage is 50% for five years service and an additional 10% for each year of service to 100% for ten or more years of service.
 In the event that service as a covered Director terminates because of death, the benefit will be paid to the surviving spouse for five years.
-Amounts relating to the aggregate change in the actuarial present value of the accumulated benefit for fiscal year 2008 pursuant to the Company's Continuing Compensation Plan for Non-Management Directors are set forth in footnote (4) to the Director Compensation table and the eligible Directors are identified in that footnote.
+Amounts relating to the aggregate change in the actuarial present value of the accumulated benefit for fiscal year 2009 pursuant to the Company's Continuing Compensation Plan for Non-Management Directors are set forth in the Director Compensation table.